Roboy/RoboyVR/00_sphinx_documentation/documentation/Troubleshooting/0_TroubleshootingHacks.rst

 	  killall gzserver
 	  killall gzclient

-	Kill Roscore
+	Another possible fix is to kill Roscore

 	.. code:: bash

 	  killall roscore

-2. In case Models could not be loaded - which is often the reason when simulations take forever to load:
+2. In case Models could not be found - which is often the reason when simulations take forever to load:

 	Export the gazebo paths to the model: General Usage/Getting started/